-The University of North Carolina at Chapel Hill (UNC-Chapel Hill) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor’s, master’s degrees, doctoral, and professional degrees.
+The University of North Carolina at Chapel Hill (UNC-Chapel Hill) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor’s, master’s, doctoral, and professional degrees and certificates.

 If you have a complaint about UNC-Chapel Hill distance education programs and the issue could not be resolved internally, contact the appropriate authority in your state of residence: State Agencies Handling Distance Learning Complaints

 - UNC-Chapel Hill’s regional accrediting agency, SACSCOC.
 Complete the Commission’s Complaint Form (PDF) and send two print copies to: President, Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Lane Decatur, GA 30033-4097.